Mahmoud-Badi/Landing-Page/README.md

 - How to structure a full-page layout with HTML
 - Using Flexbox to align and distribute elements
 - Linking HTML and CSS for effective web design and layout
+- Importing and applying custom fonts to improve website typography
 - Working with Git and publishing via GitHub Pages

 ## Future Improvements